Cross Sections and Transverse Single-Spin Asymmetries in Forward Jet Production from Proton Collisions at $\sqrt{s}=500$ GeV

-Measurements of the production of forward jets from polarized proton collisions at $\sqrt{s}=500\,$GeV are reported.
-Our measured jet cross section is consistent with hard scattering expectations.
-Our measured analyzing power for forward jet production is small and positive, consistent with the existence of partonic orbital angular momentum.

-The proton is a building block of matter, which is itself built from elementary quarks ($q$) and gluons ($g$).
+The proton is a building block of matter, which is itself built from elementary quarks and gluons.
 Our understanding of the structure of the proton has become increasingly sophisticated since the advent of Quantum Chromodynamics (QCD), and a reason for this has been the quest to understand how the proton gets its intrinsic spin from its constituents.
-The present view is that $q$ or $g$ orbital angular momentum (OAM) makes important contributions to the proton spin.
-Early indications of this came from large analyzing powers ($A_N$) measured in the production of charged and neutral pions in collisions of transversely polarized protons at center-of-mass energy $\sqrt{s}=20$~GeV \cite{E704}. $A_N$ is the amplitude of the spin-correlated azimuthal modulation of the produced particles.
-A large $A_N$ is not expected for pions produced with sufficient transverse momentum ($p_T$) in collinear perturbative QCD (pQCD) at leading twist, due to the chiral properties of the theory \cite{Ka78}.
-Measurements of large $A_N$ for $\pi$ production at large Feynman-$x$ ($x_F=2p_z/\sqrt{s}$) prompted theorists to introduce spin-correlated transverse momentum ($k_T$) in either the initial state (Sivers effect \cite{Si90}) or the final state (Collins effect \cite{Co93}).
-For inclusive $\pi$ production, these effects cannot be disentangled.
-In contrast, in measurements of jets, defined as a collimated multiplicity of energetic baryons and mesons that are produced in high-energy collisions, contributions from fragmentation are absent and hence information about the scattered $q$ or $g$ can be inferred directly.
-In particular, $A_N$ for jet production, direct photons or Drell-Yan processes is expected to arise only from the Sivers effect.
-The initial-state spin-correlated $k_T$ is related by models \cite{Bu06} to $q$ and $g$ OAM.
+The present view is that quark or gluon orbital angular momentum (OAM) makes important contributions to the proton spin~\cite{kfliu}.
+Early indications of this came from large analyzing powers ($A_N$), also known as transverse single-spin asymmetries (SSA), measured in the production of charged and neutral pions in collisions of transversely polarized protons at center-of-mass energy $\sqrt{s}=20\,$GeV~\cite{E704}.
+The observable $A_N$ is the amplitude of the spin-correlated azimuthal modulation of the produced particles.
+A large $A_N$ is not expected for pions produced with sufficient transverse momentum ($p_T$) in collinear perturbative QCD (pQCD) at leading twist, due to the chiral properties of the theory~\cite{Ka78}.
+Measurements of large $A_N$ for pion production at large Feynman-$x$ ($x_F=2p_z/\sqrt{s}$, where $p_z$ is the pion longitudinal momentum in the center-of-mass frame) prompted theorists to introduce spin-correlated transverse momentum ($k_T$) in either the initial state (Sivers effect~\cite{Si90}) or the final state (Collins effect~\cite{Co93}).
+For inclusive pion production, these effects cannot be disentangled.
+In contrast, in measurements of jets, defined as a collimated multiplicity of energetic baryons and mesons that are produced in high-energy collisions, contributions to $A_N$ from final-state fragmentation are absent and hence information about the scattered quark or gluon can be inferred directly.
+In particular, $A_N$ for jet production, direct photons, or Drell-Yan processes is expected to arise only from the Sivers effect.
+The initial-state spin-correlated $k_T$ is related by models~\cite{Bu06} to quark and gluon OAM.